quiqr/quiqr-book/content/docs/poppygo-app/30-site-configuration/2-content-model-configuration/field-types/accordion.md

 ## Accordion with dynamic forms defined in sukoh.yaml

-fragments of the sukoh.yaml with a dynamic accordion and a  partials section
+Fragments of the `sukoh.yaml` with a dynamic accordion and a  partials section

 ```yaml
 ...